Mousamoradi/Ci-SSGAN/README.md

 # SGANLLM
 This repository focuses on detecting glaucoma subtypes from unstructured clinical notes using a Semi-Supervised Generative Adversarial Network and a Large Language Model (SGAN-LLM).
+The current version of SGAN_LLM can detect 6 glaucoma classes as below:

+'Non-GL', 'POAG','PACG','PXG','PDG','SGL' --> 'Non-glaucoma', 'Primary open angle glaucoma', 'Primary angle closure glaucoma', 'Pseudoexfoliation  glaucoma', 'Pigmentary dispersion glaucoma', 'Secondary glaucoma'.

 # How to execute the model:
 Users should ensure they have all the necessary libraries and dependencies installed, as specified in the "Requirements".
 Once intalled, the code can be executed in two easy steps: